 Ms. Daniels has represented clients in divorce and family court matters since 2001, including as a staff attorney for a matrimonial firm and a non-profit legal provider in the area of domestic violence.

 Ms. Daniels is a member of the New York State Bar Association, the Westchester County Bar Association, and the Westchester Women’s Bar Association.
 She is also a member of the Westchester County 18B Panel for Family Court attorneys.
 Ms. Daniels is the recipient of the 2015 Karen Z. Bell New York State Bar Association Award of Merit in recognition of her work on The Moderate Means Panel.
 She is also a member of the New York State Bar Association Committee on Domestic Violence and the Scarsdale Safe Coalition.
-She is a board member of the Westchester/ Fairfield Chapter of JDRF (Juvenile Diabetes Research Foundation) and the board of Scarsdale Edgemont Family Counseling Service.
+She is on the board of the Westchester/ Fairfield Chapter of JDRF (Juvenile Diabetes Research Foundation) and the board of Scarsdale Edgemont Family Counseling Service.

 To view my profile on Avvo, please click here.